kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 ### Java Example
 #### CyclicBarrier
 - The constructor takes an argument for the number of threads to wait on before the barrier releases.
+- It can be reused after the waiting threads are released
 ```java
 class Shopper extends Thread {